denten-books/plain-text/2-surface.md

 emergence of automated discourse reintroduces the illusion of immediacy into the process of inscription.
-Text, invisible in its material substratum, reappears on the screen, but, crucially, it no longer corresponds to its mirror inscription.
-This property is as perilous as it is liberating: perilous, because the flows of power and control can now be submerged under the shimmering surface of the screen, and liberating, because loosely coupled to their material substratum texts become both more fluid and more portable.
+Text, invisible in its material substratum, reappears on the screen, but, crucially, it no longer corresponds to its mirrored inscription.
+This property is as perilous as it is liberating: perilous, because the flows of power and control can now be submerged beneath the visible surface of the screen, and liberating, because loosely coupled to their material substratum texts become both more fluid and more portable.
-Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum.
+Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum, while the costs of comprehension increase.

 Ersatz skeuomorphism (between disk storage and screen image) leads to the reception of digital text as an ephemeral artifact.
 With the illusory role of